oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

    type from the IM
  - each core type has associated serialization rules for each external representation format

+Serialization and deserialization, as discussed in the next section, are essential operations for the transmission, reception, storage, and retrieval of information.
+It is the responsibility of the application to connect its internal information representation to externally usable formats but the validation of the information is performed using the internal representation.

 As an example, consider an information element defined as a boolean type, which is the simplest core type.
 The essential